Yogeswari-sri/Banking-Infrastructure-and-Digital-Payment-Analysis-using-Python-2022-2025-/README.md

 Together, they explain customer loyalty, adoption imbalance, and risk concentration in Indian banking channels.

+📊 Visualization Objectives

 ## 📊 Visualization Objectives

-Visualizations are designed to translate analytical objectives into clear, actionable insights.
+The goal of visualization is to convert engineered features into **clear, actionable insights**.
+Key objectives include:

 ## 1️⃣ Fair Comparison Using Active Cards